Onboarding Process

 Q: Who are the roles that will interact with the processes?

-A: The employee and a spouse (optional).
+A: The customer and a spouse (optional).

 Q: How do I communicate with the end-users?